TanVD/kosogor/kosogor/README.md

 Such a quite concise piece of code applies `java-gradle-plugin` if not applied and sets up plugin bundle definition with specified id and implementation class.
-After it applies `com.gradle.plugin-publish` if not applied and sets up all the needed publishing configuration to publish plugin to `plugins.gradle.org`.
+After it applies `com.gradle.plugin-publish` if not applied and sets up all the needed publishing configuration to publish a plugin to `plugins.gradle.org`.

 ### Shadow jar